GitHubDragonFly/HTML_CSS_JS/README.md

 # HTML_CSS_JS
 Exercise in HTML, CSS and JavaScript ([JQuery](https://jquery.com/download/) as well).
 Intended for those who either might be learning these or would just like to have several examples in a single page.

 Some might consider these as relatively simple examples but they only reflect a way of how I am going about learning these languages.
+Some code was simply adopted and modified from original public sources.

 A good portion of the page should be self-explanatory, some content is static, some animated and some is interactive.